lancechincodes/Sharp-B-M-Product-Landing-Page/README.md

-This is a free health product landing page for Sharp B&M.
+This is a free health product landing page for Sharp B&M (my personal brand that is a WIP).

 It's the third project of my freeCodeCamp Responsive Web Design portfolio.

-You can see the project live at the following URL: https://lancechincodes.github.io/Product-Landing-Page/
+You can see the project live at the following URL: https://lancechincodes.github.io/Product-Landing-Page/.

+Cheers!